 Content

-A ready to run software.
-It includes the client/server application for DOS and documentation.
+A ready to run 32 bit software.
+It includes the client/server application for Linux and documentation.
+Can use Modem directly connected to serial ports.

 System requirements